telerik/blazor-docs/components/chart/legend.md

 >note Use the IntelliSense to explore the nested tags.

-## Chart Legend Series Customization
+## Legend Settings in the Chart Series

 You can customize individual items in the legend for a specific Chart series by adding the `<ChartSeriesLegendItem>` (child tag of `<ChartSeries>`) and its nested tag settings and parameters.